 - Reduce the intake of alcohol.

-- Manage other health conditions such as high blood pressure or diabetes as they eventually affects the heart.
+- Manage other health conditions such as high blood pressure or diabetes as they eventually affect the heart.

 Homeopathic medicines for heart diseases

 Aurum metallicum: Heart failure after valvular lesions.
-Heatr feels loose on walking.
-Sensations as if heart stopped beating for two or three seconds, immediately followed by tumultuous rebound with sinking at the epigastrium.
+Heart feels loose on walking.
+Sensations as if the heart stopped beating for two or three seconds, immediately followed by tumultuous rebound with sinking at the epigastrium.
 Oppression at the heart.
 Pulse rapid, feeble and irregular.
 Blood pressure high.

-Digitalis purpurea: It is an excellent remedy for heart failure with irregular heart beat.
-Sensation as if heart would stop beating if moved, must hold the breath and keep still.
+Digitalis purpurea: It is an excellent remedy for heart failure with an irregular heartbeat.
+Sensation as if the heart would stop beating if moved, must hold the breath and keep still.
 Pulse full, irregular, very slow and weak, intermitting every third, fifth, or seventh beat.
 Weak heart.
 The least movement causes violent palpitations.
-Frequent stitches in heart.
+Frequent stitches in the heart.

-Strophanthus: It is best for heart failure with edema of legs.
-Heart?s action weak, rapid, irregular, due to muscular debility and insufficiency.
+Strophanthus: It is best for heart failure with oedema of the legs.
+The heart’s action is weak, rapid, and irregular, due to muscular debility and insufficiency.
 Pulse rapid, alternating with slow, weak, small irregular.